 Canaccord Genuity Group has struck a deal to acquire Hargreave Hale in a deal worth up to £79.5 million.

-Hargreave Hale chairman and top UK small cap fund manager Giles Hargreave (pictured), will remain with the business, along with the wider fund management and investment team.
+Hargreave Hale chairman Giles Hargreave (pictured) will remain with the new business, along with the wider fund management team.

-Canaccord Genuity Wealth Management (CGWM) CEO and former Wealth Manager cover star David Esfandi said he was very impressed by the quality and calibre of people within Hargreave Hale.
+Canaccord Genuity Wealth Management (CGWM) wealth chief executive David Esfandi said he was very impressed by the quality and calibre of people within Hargreave Hale.

 'The strategic rationale for this acquisition is underpinned by it being complementary rather than duplicative,' Esfandi (pictured below) said.

 'We are committed to investing in and accelerating the growth of Hargreave Hale’s fund management and private client wealth management operations for the benefit of the clients, staff and shareholders of both firms.'

 An initial £52 million and an additional consideration of £27.5 million dependent on certain performance targets being met over three years.
 The deal will be part funded by a £40 million loan from National Westminster Bank and HSBC.